Get insider access

 Our recommendations above are what we think are currently the best non-mechanical and best mechanical keyboards for gaming for most people.
 We factor in the price (a cheaper product wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no keyboard that is difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our gaming keyboard reviews.
+If you would like to do the work of choosing the best gaming keyboard yourself, here is the list of all our relevant reviews.
 Be careful not to get too caught up in the details.
 While no product is perfect for every use, most keyboards are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
 Be sure to know your key switch preferences before choosing.